lunardao/research/optout/banana_hack.md

 ```sh
 cp webapps.json webapps.json.bak
 ```
-4. Open ~/webapps.json in a text editor
+4. Open downloaded *webapps.json* in a text editor
 5. Search every app to be set as removable and edit the dictionary line in the sub-dictionary from `"removable": false,` to `"removable": true,`.
 Save & exit.
 6. Push the modified file back to the phone:
 ```sh